maartenSXM/cpphash/README.md

 How to use this repo
 ====================

-Use the cpphash.sh, dehash.sh, espmerge.sh or yamlmerge.sh scripts
+Use the cpphash.sh, dehash.sh, idmerge.sh or yamlmerge.sh scripts
 individually or optionally use the Makefile.cpphash or Makefile.esphome makefiles.